SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 | LLC earns $10,000 from US client | Pass-through to owner's 1040-NR (if US-source) | Worldwide income of Pakistani resident (taxable in Pakistan) |

-Both jurisdictions expect complete disclosure of these transactions.
-A founder who files Form 5472 in the US but does not declare the LLC income in Pakistan — or vice versa — has a compliance gap in one jurisdiction.
-Given increasing information sharing between tax authorities (Pakistan signed the Common Reporting Standard and exchanges financial account information with over 100 jurisdictions), discrepancies between US and Pakistani filings carry detection risk that increases each year.
+Both jurisdictions expect complete disclosure.
+Filing Form 5472 in the US but not declaring the LLC income in Pakistan (or vice versa) creates a compliance gap.
+Pakistan signed the Common Reporting Standard and exchanges financial account information with over 100 jurisdictions.
+Discrepancies between US and Pakistani filings carry detection risk that increases each year.

 Practical Scenarios

-Setup: A software developer in Lahore forms a Wyoming LLC, obtains an EIN, opens a Mercury account, and routes Upwork payments through the LLC instead of receiving direct deposits to a Pakistani bank account.
+Setup: Software developer in Lahore forms a Wyoming LLC, gets an EIN, opens a Mercury account, routes Upwork payments through the LLC instead of receiving direct deposits to a Pakistani bank account.

 US side:

-- If all services are performed from Pakistan with no US PE, no US income tax is due on the business profits (Article VII of the treaty)
+- All services performed from Pakistan with no US PE, so no US income tax on business profits (Article VII)

-- No US withholding applies to Upwork payments (Upwork does not withhold unless a W-8BEN is missing)
+- No US withholding on Upwork payments (Upwork does not withhold unless a W-8BEN is missing)

 Pakistan side: